ABOUT THE TEXTILE HUB

 Read more about the pilot phases:

-• Phase 3 (2024-2026): Updating the Hub as a resource for waste generators and brands, sending 3,000 lbs. of cotton waste to domestic recycling and made into fabric in LA, an upcycling design competition, and an in-person education event scheduled for Spring 2026.
-The image below shows the domestic supply chain used to create the recycled cotton fabric, which is available for brands and designers.
-Contact info@calpsc.org to request a fabric sample today.
+Phase 3 (2024-2026): Updating the Hub as a resource for waste generators and brands, sending 3,000 lbs. of cotton waste to domestic recycling and made into fabric in LA, building an upcycling designer database, and several in-person education events.
+For active opportunities, scroll down to check out available materials, forms, and events.

 MATERIALS